Posted by Carrie

 Greenbrier Cove

-Greenbrier is a hidden gem and tranquil area of the Great Smoky Mountains National Park, located a few miles east of Gatlinburg.
-Known for its natural beauty and fewer crowds, Greenbrier offers a peaceful retreat with several hiking trails, picnic spots, and opportunities for fishing, swimming, and wildlife viewing.
+Greenbrier is a tranquil area of the Great Smoky Mountains National Park that is often overlooked by visitors.
+Located a few miles east of Gatlinburg and known for its natural beauty and fewer crowds, Greenbrier offers a peaceful retreat with several hiking trails, picnic spots, and opportunities for fishing, swimming, and wildlife viewing.

 Key attractions the locals enjoy include the Porters Creek Trail, which guides you to historic sites and a lovely waterfall, and the Ramsey Cascades Trail, a more challenging hike that leads to the tallest waterfall in the park.
 You can also take a refreshing swim in the clear waters of a swimming hole, surrounded by stunning landscapes.
 Greenbrier is particularly renowned for its stunning wildflower blooms in the spring, too.